orthecreedence/cl-async/tcp.md

 case of a stream, you can use `write-sequence` to send new data on the stream.

 Note that the `host` can be an IP address *or* a hostname.
-The hostname will be looked up asynchronously via libevent's DNS implementation.
+The hostname will be looked up asynchronously via cl-async's DNS implementation.

 {% highlight cl %}
 ;; example: